KanishAnand/CS4.301-Data-and-Applications-Project-Template/index.md

 GRANT ALL PRIVILEGES ON * . * TO 'newuser'@'localhost';
 ```

+It is also possible to grant a new user access to only one database or some tables of a database.
+If your application involves different user types with different access clearences, you may use this feature.

-With this you must be in a place to be able to place around with MySQL.
+With this you must be in a place to be able to play around with MySQL.
 Since this template has been made to work on top of the COMPANY dataset, proceed to load the dataset using the following command within the mysql environment
 ```
 source path_to_COMPANY.sql;
 ```